Dinham History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The name Dinham is part of the ancient legacy of the Anglo-Saxon tribes of Britain.
 It is a product of when the family lived "the dayman," a dairyman or alternatively from the occupation of a "day's man," which was a servant of the keeper of a dairy.
-CITATION[CLOSE]

 Early Origins of the Dinham family